emmano/emmano.github.io/_posts/2016-04-21-Dagger 2 and Testing: bye-bye setComponent().md

 2. This setup has a bit more boiler plate code.

 P.S.
-Please note that this simple example does not require us to inject mock objects in our test.
+Please note that this simple example does not require us to inject mock objects in our test that are used by our test object.
 Let's imagine `MainActivity` depended on a `UserService`.
 We can easily inject a mock version of `UserService` in `MainActivityTest` by telling `TestApplicationComponent` that we will be injecting the test as well.

 `void inject(MainActivityTest);`